-Qualifications: Amrita holds a Master of Business Administration from Harvard Business School and a in strategy, operations, manufacturing, pricing, sales, and marketing across technology and healthtech companies.
+Amrita is an experienced Non-Executive Director and C-suite executive with expertise in strategy, operations, manufacturing, pricing, sales, and marketing across technology and healthtech companies.
 Her leadership roles include serving as Co-CEO of SomnoMed (ASX: SOM), the global leader in oral appliances for the treatment of sleep apnea, and as Chief Operating and Marketing Officer at eBay Australia & New Zealand, where she led business areas across strategy, operations, marketing, sales, and pricing over her ten-year tenure.
 Prior to these executive roles, Amrita built her foundation as a Management Consultant and a Biomedical Engineer.
-Amrita currently serves as a Non-
+Amrita currently serves as a Non-Executive Director at Genea and Vision Beyond Aus.